 Administrative offices at UMBC are generally open from 8:30 a.m. until 4:30 p.m., Monday through Friday.
 Academic buildings are generally open from 7:00 a.m. to 10:30 p.m., Monday through Friday.
 These hours may vary only as needed.
 Access to individual classrooms and laboratories is limited to those enrolled in the courses meeting there.
-Likewise, access to most programs is limited to those enrolled in the program or those otherwise with authorized access.

 Many cultural and athletic events held in UMBC facilities are open to the public.
-Other facilities, such as the bookstore, library, and the Commons are likewise open to the public.
+Other facilities, such as the bookstore, library, and the Commons are also open to the public.
 Only those who have approval are issued keys or card access to a building.